WaterReporter/api-reference/README.md

 `GET /watersheds/:code`

-Retrieve a watershed using a 6-, 8-, 10-, or 12-digit [hydrologic unit code](https://nas.er.usgs.gov/hucs.aspx).
+Retrieve a watershed using a 6-, 8-, 10-, or 12-digit <a href="https://nas.er.usgs.gov/hucs.aspx" target="_blank">hydrologic unit code</a>.

 **Parameters**